mfogel/geojson-clipping/README.md

 ### `-o / --output <path>`

-Write the computed geojson object out to a newly-created file located at `<path>`.
+Write the output GeoJSON object out to a newly-created file located at `<path>`.

-If this option is not supplied, the computed geojson will be written to `stdout`.
+If this option is not supplied, the ouput GeoJSON will be written to `stdout`.

+### `-i / --id <id>`

+Add to the output GeoJSON object the [Feature id](https://tools.ietf.org/html/rfc7946#section-3.2) `<id>`.
+If `<id>` can be parsed as a number it will be written into the output GeoJSON as a number, else it will be written out as a string.

+If this option is not supplied, the output GeoJSON will not have a Feature id.

 ### `-q / --quiet`